Visits to Hawaii

 a mainlander, including pickled Jalapenos, pineapple slices, and avocado.

-fresh cut shoestring fries– forget the ketchup, try the house made Aioli sauce
+Awesome fresh cut shoestring fries– forget the ketchup, try the house

 Burger – 67-1185 Mamalahoa Hwy, Kamuela (also known as Waimea), Hawaii

-96743 – located right smack in the middle of the town the Parker Ranch
+96743 – located right smack in the middle of the town Parker Ranch built,

-built, you know their beef has got to be good.
-They tend to go in and out
+you know their beef has got to be good.
+They tend to go in and out of

-of stock of various entrees and ingredients, but that makes you
+stock of various entrees and ingredients, but that makes you appreciate

-appreciate the freshness of everything.
-They usually have both beef and
+the freshness of everything.
+They usually have both beef and veal

-veal burgers, fresh fish of some kind, and usually several very nice vegetarian
+burgers, fresh fish of some kind, and usually several very nice

-burger selections.
-They offer several unusual choices for condiments with
+vegetarian burger selections.
+They offer several unusual condiment choices

 High End Dining - Beware: none of the below